 - The “horsepower” of a hot tub pump is just a rating for how much energy it consumes and has nothing to do with water flow.
 For that reason, HP is actually a better measurement for how much power the pump will consume.
 The bigger the pump, the more energy it uses to run!

-- Companies often list the “break” horsepower of a pump, rather than it’s “continuous” horsepower.
-Break horsepower is the rating given during the split second right after the pump has been turned on.
+- Companies often list the “brake” horsepower of a pump, rather than it’s “continuous” horsepower.
+Brake horsepower is the rating given during the split second right after the pump has been turned on.
 The actual running horsepower of these pumps is often much less.
 For example, a 7BHP pump is often only 3-4HP when rated in continuous horsepower.

 To really get a sense of how powerful a pump is, try to find out its gallon per minute (gpm) rating.
 This is the measure of how much water the pump can actually move.
 Well designed pumps will move a lot of water with a relatively low horsepower rating.
 If you want to know how good the massage is however, there’s more to it than just the size of the pump.